 Like adults and children, babies also need to be physically active.
 Exercise helps your baby's body grow, and also helps them to feel safe and loved.

-Exploring their surroundings with all their senses – taste, touch, smell, sight and movement is all part of your baby's learning.
+Exploring their surroundings with all their senses – taste, touch, smell, sight and movement is an important part of your baby's development.
+Being active develops:

 Support them by providing lots of opportunities for play and movement on different surfaces and spaces while keeping a watchful eye to keep them safe.
 This will help to keep your baby active as she grows and will also help with social, emotional and brain development.